zdy023/z-nixtools/README.md

-id is "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", the tool will automatically invokes `~/.autoactions/currentActivityChanged/exit=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` if it exists and is executable.
-When an activity is entered, suppose its id is "yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy", the tool will automatically invokes `~/.autoactions/currentActivityChanged/yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy` if it exists and is executable.
+id is "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", the tool will automatically invokes `~/.autoactions/currentActivityChanged/exit=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` if it exists and is **executable**.
+When an activity is entered, suppose its id is "yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy", the tool will automatically invokes `~/.autoactions/currentActivityChanged/yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy` if it exists and is **executable**.

 The entering and exiting scripts can also be specified by activity name like `name=workspace` and `exit-name=workspace`.